 Not being a CAP member has never crossed my mind.
 I became a junior member during residency and always saw the value in being a CAP member.
 However, at a recent meeting, a friend asked me, “Aren't you in private practice?
 Isn't the CAP only for academic pathologists?
 What could it really be doing for you?”
 I’ll admit the question shocked me.
-My immediate thought was, “How can you not be a member of the CAP especially as a private practice pathologist!”.
-To me, the CAP is the #1 organization for private practice pathologists.
+My immediate thought was: “How can you not be a member of the CAP, especially as a private practice pathologist?!”
+To me, the CAP is the number one organization for private practice pathologists.
 Let me share some of the ways I feel the CAP stands strong with those of us on the non-academic track.

 1. The CAP Actively Supports Private Business